oizin/oizin.github.io/causal-mediation.md

 ### 2. Measured confounding

 If we knew there was confounding of $M$ and $Y$ by $U$ and we measured $U$ we could estimate the direct and indirect effects while controlling for $U$.
-THis would fix our biases - see the graph!
+This would fix our biases - see the graph!

 ```r